 Forget finding his footing—Dustin is swept right off his feet by this sweet, gorgeous man.
 Suddenly he’s exploring a whole new side of himself and his sexuality, and for the first time in his life, he’s discovering what it’s like to be in a healthy, functional relationship.

 But Dustin’s conservative family still isn’t over his divorce, and they aren’t at all interested in accepting him getting involved with a man.
 As they question him, he second guesses himself.
 Is this really what he wants?
 Is he really bisexual?
 Or is Brandon just attractive because he’s as different as can be from Dustin’s ex-wife?

 Whatever the case, Dustin had better figure it out soon, because Brandon’s patience will only stretch so far, especially if he’s being asked to hide in someone else’s closet.
 By the time Dustin realizes he’s in love, it just might be too late.

 This book was previously published, and has been revised, including a new ending.

-THE bartender leaned down to pull a bottle of Bud Light from the refrigerator beneath the bar.
+The bartender leaned down to pull a bottle of Bud Light from the cooler beneath the bar.
 As she did, the front of her shirt fell forward, giving me an eyeful of her ample cleavage.
 Glancing up, she gave me a grin that almost made my heart stop.